Post-Operative Instructions

 Smoking/Drinking

-use straws or drink alcoholic beverages for at least 3 days following your surgery.
+DO NOT use straws or drink alcoholic beverages for at least 3 days following your surgery.
 Do not smoke for at least 2 weeks.
 Smoking will decrease the healing process and is a major cause of dry socket.

 Other Possible Side Effects